thehopicecreamcafe/dotfiles/README.md

 alias vi='vim' # add this to bashrc
 ```

-Vundle would not work until I ran this command.
+Vundle would not work until I ran the `git config` command below.
 W/o it, git was adding ^M when cloning and it broke everything.

 ```
-git config --global core.autocrlf input
+git config --global core.autocrlf input git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim

 ```

 Once that's set up, just copy the contents of .vimrc here, launch vim and run `:PluginInstall` in vim.
 Should install everything.
 Close and reopen vimrc and all should be well.